ffevotte/desktop-plus/README.md

 ## Customization

-- `desktop-base-dir`: directory where all information about desktop sessions are stored.
+- `desktop+-base-dir`: directory where all information about desktop sessions are stored.
 The default value is `"~/.emacs.d/desktops/"`.

-- `desktop-frame-title-function`: function called to get the new frame title format when the session changes.
+- `desktop+-frame-title-function`: function called to get the new frame title format when the session changes.
 This function must take the desktop session name as a string argument and return a frame title format suitable for setting `frame-title-format`.

   Customize it to change the way session names are displayed.
 For example: